DavidAkaFunky/NetworkCompSec2022/README.md

 md5sum rootCA.crt
 ```

--x509 self signed certificate instead of a certificate request
--sha256 digest to sign the request
--nodes private key not encrypted
--newkey creates new certificate request and private key
--subj sets the subject name
--keyout filename for private key
--out filename for certificate

-Generate the webserver key and create a certificate request with the pre-defined configuration
+Generate the web server key and create a certificate request with the pre-defined configuration
 ```
 openssl genrsa -out webserver.key openssl req -new -key webserver.key -out webserver.csr -config webserver.conf
 ```

-Use the CA certificate and key to sign the certificate request of the webserver which generates a webserver certificate
+Use the CA certificate and key to sign the certificate request of the web server which generates a certificate
 ```
 openssl x509 -req -in webserver.csr -CA rootCA.crt -CAkey rootCA.key -CAcreateserial -out webserver.crt -days 365 -sha256 -extfile webserver.conf
 ```